peterdemin/peterdemin.github.io/source/12_articles/68-beauty-salon.md

 **Static site generator:**
 - Highly customizable (no builtin templates)
 - Fast to build
-- Blazingly fast to serve from CDN (asset minification)
+- Blazingly fast to serve (asset minification, compression, server proximity)

 **Booking API:**
 - Read service durations from procedures catalog.
 - Two-way integration with external calendars (fetch availability, push new events) both for employees and customers.
-- Exposes available slots for a procedure as a JSON API.
+- Exposes available slots for a service as a JSON API.
 - Records appointment submissions.

 **Customer Relations Manager:**